 For those that don’t know, Divinity: Original Sin 2 takes place in the world of Rivellon, a land where magic users called Sorcerers are treated as threats to the realm.
 Their abilities usually summon creatures called Voidwoken that murder everything in sight, so Magisters tend to round up anyone with even a hint of source and send them off to the ironically named Fort Joy.
 The player begins the game as one of the prisoners being taken there, but things quickly escalate out of control and a journey to save the realm begins.

 While this is a well-tread premise for a fantasy adventure, the way Original Sin 2 weaves its narrative is absolutely masterful.
 The twists and turns are thrown at the player with expert precision, not just with the main narrative but with the personal stories each companion brings.
 However, what truly makes it all so engrossing is that each character has its own agenda that ultimately clashes in one way or another.
-The way these hard choices are presented is just one of the ways Original Sin 2 elevates itself over many of its contemporaries, not just its predecessor.
+The way these hard choices are presented is just one of the ways Original Sin 2 elevates itself not just its predecessor, but other recent RPGs.

 The hard choices begin well before the story kicks off, though.
 While players can assume the role of one of the six companions to just jump into the action, creating your own avatar by selecting their race, class, and abilities can potentially take hours from your life thanks to the depth of options available.
 Tinkering with starting abilities, stats, and even if you’re alive or undead will change the way you tackle the dangers that lie ahead.
 No, really – if you decide to play an undead character you’ll need to cover your face to avoid everyone from screaming in horror, which is a brilliant touch.